Your Care Instructions

 Your doctor may not know what caused the problem with your eye.
 In some cases, a virus infects the nerve.
 Sometimes the body's defences (immune system) mistakenly attack the body's own cells, such as the nerves.
 Many people with multiple sclerosis (MS), which is an immune system disease, have optic neuritis at some time.
 It can be the first symptom of MS.

 Your doctor may want to watch your symptoms or may give you medicine, which can reduce the swelling of your optic nerve.
-In either case, he or she will carefully keep track of your condition.
+In either case, the doctor will carefully keep track of your condition.

 Where can you learn more?